othercriteria/vibectl/examples/k8s-sandbox/chaos-monkey/README.md

 3. The blue agent is initialized with defensive responsibilities
 4. The red agent begins implementing attacks after a short delay
 5. The poller continuously checks service availability
+6. The overseer presents real-time service health and agent logs via a dashboard

 ## Customization